andres81/Model_of_the_Psyche/case-files/bullying-at-work-and-in-education/README.md

 "Non, non, ce n'est pas vrai!", how can you possibly deny you could have known that what happened would happen?
 What
 [moral system](https://en.wikipedia.org/wiki/Bad_faith_(existentialism))
-did you see in place to prevent this?
-Did you at the least, if you saw one missing, giving you 100% guarantee the [abuse](https://www.rtlnieuws.nl/nieuws/nederland/artikel/5441427/voorlopig-geen-subsidie-voor-studentencorps-utrecht-om-bangalijst)
+giving you a 100% guarantee, the [abuse](https://www.rtlnieuws.nl/nieuws/nederland/artikel/5441427/voorlopig-geen-subsidie-voor-studentencorps-utrecht-om-bangalijst) could not possibly happen, did you see in place to prevent this?
+Did you at the least, if you saw one missing, indicate to your employer, to society, [USC](https://nl.wikipedia.org/wiki/Utrechtsch_Studenten_Corps) itself, that they need to come with safety systems in place, to prevent the abuse and potential destruction of young women?